Arrowanneee/arrowanneee.github.io/_pages/about.md

 # 🔥 News
-- *2026.03*: &nbsp;🎉🎉 My two first-author papers, *DesignerlyLoop* and *Dream the Dream*, have been conditionally accepted to DIS 2026.
+- *2026.03*: &nbsp;🎉🎉 My two first-author papers, *DesignerlyLoop* and *Dream the Dream*, have been conditionally accepted to 🇸🇬DIS 2026.
-- *2026.03*: &nbsp; Our *Reflection in Creative Experience (RiCE) Workshop* was accepted to C&C (Creativity and Cognition) Conference 2026! 📢 Call for papers, pictorials, videos before 12 May AoE [[Website](https://riceworkshop.github.io/)].
+- *2026.03*: &nbsp; Our *Reflection in Creative Experience (RiCE) Workshop* was accepted to 🇬🇧C&C (Creativity and Cognition) Conference 2026! 📢 Call for papers, pictorials, videos before 12 May AoE [[Website](https://riceworkshop.github.io/)].
-- *2026.03*: &nbsp;I served as an AC for the DiWP track at DIS 2026.
+- *2026.03*: &nbsp;I served as an AC for the DiWP track at 🇸🇬DIS 2026.
-- *2026.02*: &nbsp;🎉🎉 *Echoing Streams* was accepted to ISEA 2026!
+- *2026.02*: &nbsp;🎉🎉 *Echoing Streams* was accepted to 🇦🇪ISEA 2026!
-- *2025.12*: &nbsp;🎉🎉 *Eye2Recall* was accepted to IUI 2026!  <!-- The conference will hold in Paphos, Cyprus (a beautiful island country in the eastern Mediterranean) on March 23-26, 2026.-->
+- *2025.12*: &nbsp;🎉🎉 *Eye2Recall* was accepted to 🇨🇾IUI 2026!  <!-- The conference will hold in Paphos, Cyprus (a beautiful island country in the eastern Mediterranean) on March 23-26, 2026.-->
-- *2025.10*: I demonsrated our work *Pinning “Reflection” on the Agenda* at CSCW ’25 in Bergen, Norway!
+- *2025.10*: I demonsrated our work *Pinning “Reflection” on the Agenda* at CSCW ’25 in 🇳🇴Bergen, Norway!
 - *2025.06*: &nbsp;As the *curatorial executive* of MC2 curatorial team, I organised, prepared, and curated the world's first exhibition of Extended Reality x AI - *[Surreality (幻实之境)](https://www.facebook.com/HKUSTGZINFH/posts/-surreality-a-glimpse-into-the-fusion-of-the-real-virtualhkust-guangzhou-proudly/748482837700433/)*.
-The exhibition is open to the public and is on display at HKUST (GZ) in China from 26 June - 26 August.
+The exhibition is open to the public and is on display at 🇨🇳HKUST (GZ) in China from 26 June - 26 August.
-- *2025.06*: &nbsp;🎉🎉 *Pinning “Reflection” on the Agenda* was accepted to CSCW 2025 (Poster Track)!
+- *2025.06*: &nbsp;🎉🎉 *Pinning “Reflection” on the Agenda* was accepted to 🇳🇴CSCW 2025 (Poster Track)!
 <!-- - *2025.03*: I organized a field trip as part of the UCUG1001 course, facilitating a visit and learning experience for first-year undergraduate students to Qihui School (a special education school) in Nansha, China. -->
 <!-- - *2025.02*: I served as a TA for UCUG1001 (L02) course - Behavioral Foundations of University Education: Habits, Mindsets, and Wellness at HKUST(GZ).-->
 <!-- - *2024.09*: I served as a TA for INFH 5000 course - Information Science and Technology: Essentials and Trends at HKUST(GZ).-->